1931 Indianapolis 500

 The 19th International 500-Mile Sweepstakes Race was held at the Indianapolis Motor Speedway on Saturday, May 30, 1931.
 Race winner Louis Schneider, who led the final 34 laps, was accompanied by riding mechanic Jigger Johnson.

 The start of the race was delayed two hours due to rain.
 Defending race winner Billy Arnold charged from 18th starting position to lead the race by lap 7.
 Arnold, who had dominated the 1930 race (led 198 laps), proceeded to lead the next 155 laps, and built up a five-lap lead over second place.
 His rear axle broke on lap 162.
 He spun in turn four, was hit by another car, driven by Luther Johnson, and went over the outside wall.
 One of his errant wheels bounced across Georgetown Road, and struck and killed an 11-year-old boy, Wilbur C. Brink.
 Arnold suffered a broken pelvis, and his riding mechanic, Spider Matlock, broke his shoulder.

 The race was part of the 1931 AAA Championship Car season.

 Race schedule

-Practice – Week 1
+Practice

 The deadline for entries to be received was midnight on Friday May 1.
 A record 72 cars were entered, for 40 starting positions.
 The track was made available for practice at the beginning of the month, and most entries were expected to arrive mid-month.